maxio-com/stoplight-platform-developer-docs/docs/basics/Subscriptions.md

 + Credit card updates
 + Component purchase / allocation updates

-For more information on the Chargify Billing Portal, we encourage you to view our full documentation [here.](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405529728141)
+For more information on the Advanced Billing Portal, we encourage you to view our full documentation [here.](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405529728141)

 ----------

 # Next Steps
-- Keeping your application data [synchronized](./Sync.md) with Chargify
+- Keeping your application data [synchronized](./Sync.md) with Advanced Billing
 - Subscription API [documentation](https://developers.chargify.com/docs/api-docs/b3A6MTQxMDgzODg-create-subscription)